PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

-Here’s my aha moment: I began researching deafness and discovered that individuals with moderate to severe hearing loss have a sixty-one percent higher prevalence of dementia compared to those with normal hearing.^36 It fits beautifully into the use it or lose it principle.
+Here’s my aha moment: I began researching deafness and discovered that individuals with moderate to severe hearing loss have a sixty-one percent higher prevalence of dementia compared to those with normal hearing.
+It fits beautifully into the use it or lose it principle.
 Hearing and seeing are both highly energetic mental processes.
 If your brain is no longer receiving input from one of those sources, it is no lon-